GeorgeNich/Data-Wrangling-and-working-with-Data/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/GeorgeNich/Data-Wrangling-and-working-with-Data)

-This repository contains a collection of Jupyter notebooks and Python scripts that demonstrate various data wrangling, cleaning, and processing techniques.
-The materials cover essential topics such as handling missing values, data transformation, and data aggregation.
-It serves as a practical guide for individuals looking to improve their data handling skills and gain hands-on experience in working with diverse datasets.
+This repository contains a collection of Jupyter notebooks that demonstrate the various data wrangling, cleaning, and processing techniques I have learnt through my Completion of SIT220 – Data wrangling.
+The resources completed cover crucial topics such as handling missing values, data transformation, and data aggregation.
+It showcases as a guide for the work I have completed in relation to looking to improve my data handling skills and gain hands-on experience in working with diverse yet dynamic datasets.

 ## Table of Contents